UTHealth-Data-Science/bican_seq_library_portal_template/Sequencing_Library_Upload_Templates/readme.txt

-1. In each CSV file, assign a unique local name to the field labeled as '*_local_name'.
+1. In each CSV file, assign YOUR OWN local name to the field labeled as '*_local_name'.
 DO NOT utilize the identical one present in the template.
 2. The file names need to be kept the same.
 3. The format of "project_identifier" should be "NIH AWARD NUMBER - PI's first_name last_name", for example, "UM1MH130981 - Ed Lein"
 4. For Human donor, please leave "donor_species" as empty.